voxpupuli/pypuppetdb/docs/api.rst

 API objects
 -----------

 The PuppetDB API is versioned.
-We currently have a v1 and v2 and an additional 'experimental' version containing features that are worked on and will become available in (probably) a newer version of the API.
+We currently have a v1, v2 and v3.

 In order to work with this structure PyPuppetDB consists of a :class:`BaseAPI
 <BaseAPI>` class that factors out identical code between different versions.